asyncial/blog/content/fixed/about.md

 ## My Devices

 I have several systems running.
-My specs are these:
+Their specs are these:

 ### My Tower - RAKETE
 * **CPU**: AMD RYZEN R5 1600 @ 3.2 GHz